 As a top-tip for any purchaser of boots that have a leather outer, you’ll increase their lifespan multiple times over if you take good care of them and regularly apply a layer of protective wax.
 There are many brands of wax on the market but I use Altberg Leder-Gris Waterproof Boot Wax (Amazon link) which rubs in easily and doesn’t stain your fingers too much.

-• Memory foam tongue and cuffs will adapt to your ankles and feet for a truly bespoke fit
+- Improved tongue and collar pattern with memory foam adapts to your feet and ankles for a truly bespoke fit

 Berghaus Expeditor Ridge 2.0